Meet the National Leaders of Color Fellowship Team

 Madalena Salazar

 Madalena Salazar is a creative focused on issues of cultural equity with extensive experience as a nonprofit administrator, DEI consultant, educator/facilitator, organizer, and cultural producer.
 Currently, she serves as the Executive Director for Working Classroom, and the Principal of 3rd Space Vision LLC.
-She is also a faculty member for WESTAF’s LoCF and predecessor program, Emerging Leaders of Color (ELC).
+She is also a faculty member for Creative West’s LoCF and predecessor program, Emerging Leaders of Color (ELC).
 Madalena is community lead for Coffee + Creatives in Albuquerque.
 She values engaging creatively as one’s whole self, collaboratively, and intersectionally across generations, in relationship.
 Madalena was born, raised, and resides in Tiwa territory aka Albuquerque, New Mexico (after returning from several impactful years in Denver, CO).
 She loves music, cooking (and eating), tarot, nature, traveling, reading, gardening, and the healing arts.
 Madalena received a B.A. in Anthropology, and an M.A. in Art History from the University of New Mexico.
 Madalena is most proud of being a mother, and spends her remaining time with her children, partner, and her extended and chosen familix.

 Joy Young, Ph.D.